QiyuanTan/CSPL--602006final/README.md

 Eric Tan: create the environment by pettingZoo, collect necessary data according to requirements Akaley Weng: analyses the thesis and find the necessary environmental elements

+### Paper
+The paper: https://doi.org/10.54097/zsfnjk16 is based on this project

 ### Reference：
 Pagerank essay can be found here: